-TAP TSI only The section hereunder is relevant for TAP TSI only and has no impact on TAF.
-TAF TSI only This section hereunder is relevant for TAF TSI only and has no impact on TAP.
-In addition, other existing standards may be used for the same purpose (i.e. the information provision) if there is a specific agreement between the parties involved to allow the use of these standards. adapt the message to be used also for
+TAP TSI only TAF TSI only The section hereunder is relevant for TAP TSI only and has This section hereunder is relevant for TAF TSI only and no impact on TAF. has no impact on TAP.
+In addition, other existing standards may be used for the same purpose (i.e. the information provision) if there is a specific agreement between the parties involved to allow the use of these standards.
+However, it is possible for a single IM to adapt the message to be used also for multiple trains.
+But this is left to a decision of a single IM and is not being harmonised or regulated at the TAF TSI level.